-- a) Whip, headgear or spectacles may be handed to an Athlete without dismounting during the Cross Country Test. - b) An Athlete, after having knocked a flag at an obstacle as a consequence of a run out, may ask the fence Judge for the flag to be repositioned, but no time will be deducted.
+- a) Whip, headgear or spectacles may be handed to an Athlete without dismounting during the Cross Country Test. - b) An Athlete may ask and receive clarification of jumping penalties from the Fence Judge. - c) An Athlete, after having knocked a flag at an obstacle as a consequence of a run out, may ask the fence Judge for the flag to be repositioned, but no time will be deducted.